Skip to content

 Parameter Description

-• condition: A boolean value controlling whether to apply this not-equal condition.
+• condition: A boolean value that controls whether to apply this not-equal condition.

 Examples